-- To apologise; - ▶ To change the way he or she does things; - ▶ Changes to organisational policies and practices to make it easier for individual practitioners to meet the Code of Rights requirements; - ▶ The Commissioner can ask the Ministry of Health to take steps to improve a service if an investigation shows a problem or if new rules are needed to protect consumers; - ▶ The Commissioner can also ask an independent prosecutor, the Director of Proceedings to decide whether the provider should be disciplined or taken to court.
+- · To apologise. - To change the way they do things. - Changes to organisational policies and practices to make it easier for individual practitioners to meet the Code of Rights requirements. - The Commissioner can ask the Ministry of Health to take steps to improve a service if an investigation shows a problem or if new rules are needed to protect consumers. - The Commissioner can also ask an independent prosecutor, the Director of Proceedings to decide whether the provider should be disciplined or taken to court.
 This step is only taken in a very small number of serious cases.

 The Commissioner's opinion is final and cannot be appealed.
-However the Office of Ombudsmen and the High Court can review the way the complaint was investigated to ensure that everyone has been treated fairly.
+However, the Office of Ombudsmen and the High Court can review the way the complaint was investigated to ensure that everyone has been treated fairly.